Anesthesia & Sedation Dentistry Houston

 General Anesthesia

 This form of anesthesia is administered intravenously and accomplishes a state of unconsciousness.
 It is reserved for healthy patients in the oral surgery office setting.
 Patients with certain medical conditions may require hospitalization for this type of anesthesia.
-Local anesthesia may be used in conjunction with IV sedation or general anesthesia to minimize anesthetic doses and allow the patient to wake up free of pain.
+Local anesthesia may be used in conjunction with IV sedation or general anesthesia to minimize anesthetic doses and allow you to wake up free of pain.

 Patient Monitoring

 All patients receiving any type of sedation or general anesthesia are monitored with the latest forms of electronic devices intra-operatively.
-Blood pressure, EKG (heart), respiration, and blood oxygen levels are constantly monitored for patient safety.
+Blood pressure, EKG (heart), respiration, and blood oxygen levels are constantly monitored for your safety.
 The doctor and two trained surgical assistants are in the surgical suite the entire time the surgery is in progress.
-After the procedure is complete and the patient has initial recovery from the anesthetic, he or she is moved to a recovery room for observation and further recovery.
-A family member is allowed to sit with the patient until he or she is fully alert and ready for discharge.
-Postoperative and post-anesthetic instructions will be given prior to discharge.

 Contact Our Houston Oral Surgeons Today